• Skip to primary navigation

 • Feedback

-• Minimal ingredients - Just 7 ingredients go in to making this kebab shop chilli sauce and I bet you have most of the ingredients in your cupboards anyway.
-There is nothing fancy that goes in to making this sauce.
+• Minimal ingredients - Just 7 ingredients go into making this kebab shop chilli sauce and I bet you have most of the ingredients in your cupboards anyway.
+There is nothing fancy that goes into making this sauce.

 • No cooking needed - You don't need to cook anything to make this sauce.
 Everything is finely diced and add a nice texture.
 You could gently soften the onions and garlic if you prefer.